 What Is AVL and How Does It Work?

-Benefits and Uses of AVL
+Benefits and Uses of AVL - Automatic vehicle location

-Before the implementation of the AVL transit software, transit supervisors were forced to guess the location of their drivers - unless they physically contacted them by telephone.
+Before the implementation of the AVL transit software, transit supervisors were forced to guess the location of their drivers - unless they physically contacted them by radio.
 Now, transit software allows supervisors to easily monitor the status and location of all AVL-equipped drivers and vehicles on their computers.

 Some of the numerous benefits that come with using AVL transit software are: